This doc includes information about the new service account authorization method, which is currently in beta.

 If you authorize New Relic to fetch data through a user account, New Relic will access your GCP project monitoring data on behalf of a particular Google user.

 The authorization process is very convenient as it is achieved through an OAuth workflow, which redirects you from the New Relic UI to a Google authorization interface.
 However, as the authorization is linked to a particular Google user, this method is not recommended for GCP projects that are managed by large teams.

 Connect GCP to New Relic Infrastructure

 You must install the Infrastructure agent on each GCP host to see data from that host.
 Connecting your Google account only allows Infrastructure to access GCP metadata, not the underlying hosts.

-To connect your Google account to Infrastructure:
+To connect your Google account to Infrastructure with user account authorization:

 - Select services: From the list of available services for your GCP account, select the individual services you want New Relic to receive data from, or select all of the services.